tesuvant/aks_lab/README.md

   - Uses a Personal Access Token (`secrets.CLEAN_WF`) with appropriate permissions to delete logs.
   - Runs with `continue-on-error: true` to avoid workflow failure if cleanup errors occur.

+## Dependency Management with Renovate

+This repository uses [Renovate](https://renovatebot.com/) to automate dependency updates.

+- Renovate is configured using the `renovate.json` file with the recommended preset.
+- It automatically scans for outdated dependencies and creates Pull Requests to update them.
+- This helps keep dependencies up-to-date, secure, and reduces manual maintenance overhead.
+- You can find further details and customize Renovate via its configuration documentation: https://docs.renovatebot.com/

+By integrating Renovate, this repo maintains a clean and secure dependency graph over time.